soonick/soonick.github.io/_drafts/2019-01-09-aggregate-initialization-in-cpp.md

 In this case, the order of the member variables in the definition of `Person` dictates the order of arguments in the initialization.
 The first argument, will be assigned to `name`, and the second to `age`.

-There is different syntax that can be used:
+There is a different syntax that can be used:

 ```cpp
 Person carlos{